zephir-lang/zephir/README.md

 Donate & Sponsor
 ----------------
 Zephir is driven by the voluntary and altruist efforts of the core developers and contributors.
-We invite you to sponsor our work, by [donating](https://www.gittip.com/phalcon/) or contacting us regarding sponsorship, allowing us to invest more time and resources to the project, ensuring it will be ready sooner and with loads of features.
+We invite you to sponsor our work, by [donating](https://www.gittip.com/phalcon/) or [contacting us][mailto:team@phalconphp.com] regarding sponsorship, allowing us to invest more time and resources to the project, ensuring it will be ready sooner and with loads of features.

 Hopefully, you can take advantage of the features provided by Zephir too!